Streaming Principal Component Analysis From Incomplete Data: Related Work

-We must also discuss the algorithms in \cite{mitliagkas2014streaming,chi2013petrels,mardani2015subspace,xie2013change}.
-The algorithm in \cite{mitliagkas2014streaming}, in a sense, extends the classic power method to handle missing data, in part by improving the main result of \cite{lounici2014high}.
+A streaming PCA algorithm might also be interpreted as a stochastic algorithm for PCA \cite{arora2012stochastic}.
+Stochastic projected gradient ascent in this context is closely related to the classical power method.
+In particular, the algorithm in \cite{mitliagkas2014streaming} extends the power method to handle missing data, in part by improving the main result of \cite{lounici2014high}.
 With high probability, this algorithm converges globally and linearly to the true subspace and, most notably, succeeds for arbitrarily small sampling probability $p$, if the scope of the algorithm $T$ is large enough.
-Additionally, this algorithm too has a computational complexity of $O(rn)$ operations per vector and a storage requirement of $O(rn)$ memory elements.
+Additionally, this algorithm too has a computational complexity of $O(nr^2)$ operations per vector and a storage requirement of $O(nr)$ memory elements.
+In practice, $\alg$ substantially outperforms the power method, as we will see in Section \ref{sec:simulations}.
+A disadvantage of the power method is that it updates its estimate of the true subspace with every $O(n)$ incoming vectors; the waiting time might be prohibitively long if $n$ is large.
+In contrast, $\alg$ frequently updates its estimate with every $b=O(r)$ incoming vectors.
+As we will see in Section \ref{sec:simulations}, $\alg$ substantially outperforms the power method in practice.
+Let us add that POPCA \cite{gonen2016subspace} is closely related to the power method, for which the authors provide lower bounds on the achievable sample complexity. {However, POPCA has substantially greater memory demand than $\alg$, since it maintains an estimate of the possibly dense $n\times n$ sample covariance matrix of incoming data.}

-$\operatorname{PETRELS}$, introduced in \cite{chi2013petrels}, operates on one column at a time (rather than blocks) and convergence is known only to a stationary point of (14), with global convergence an apparently open question.
-Designed for online \emph{matrix completion}, the algorithm in \cite{mardani2015subspace} also operates on one column at a time (rather than blocks) and asymptotic onvergence to the true subspace is established (see Propositions 2 and 3).
-This framework is also extended to tensors. $\operatorname{MOUSSE}$ in \cite{xie2013change} tracks a union of subspaces (manifold) rather than just one; $\alg $ would function more like an ingredient of this algorithm.
+The $\operatorname{PETRELS}$ algorithm \cite{chi2013petrels} operates on one column at a time (rather than blocks) and global convergence for $\operatorname{PETRELS}$, namely convergence to a stationary point of the underlying nonconvex program, is known.
+Designed for streaming {matrix completion}, the algorithm in \cite{mardani2015subspace} also operates on one column at a time and asymptotic onvergence to the true subspace is established, see Propositions 2 and 3 therein.
+This framework is also extended to tensors. $\operatorname{MOUSSE}$ in \cite{xie2013change} tracks a union of subspaces rather than just one; $\alg $ would function more like an ingredient of this algorithm.
 Asymptotic consistency of $\operatorname{MOUSSE}$ is also established there.
-We point out that the theoretical guarantees for $\alg$ surpass those of other algorithms; in Section \ref{sec:theory}, we showed nonasymptotic global convergence of $\alg$.
+The theoretical guarantees of $\alg$ are more comprehensive in the sense that we also offer local convergence rate for $\alg$, see Theorems \ref{thm:local cvg expectation} and \ref{thm:main result}.
+ReProcs, introduced in \cite{lois2015online}, tracks a slowly changing subspace when initialized sufficiently close.